heruiyang/spatial_multiome_processing/README.md

 bowtie2-build genome.fa {prefix}
 ```

 Replace `prefix` with a suitable name.
+See the script `refs/GrCm39/make_bowtie_ref.sh` for an example of this.
 References are specified in the config file using:

 ```
 # Path and prefix for bowtie2 genome reference